canapaio/ccat_ai_doc/README.md

-Okay, I can help you create that document.
-First, let's break down the structure of the Cheshire Cat AI framework and the `cat` object based on the documentation you provided.

 ## Cheshire Cat AI (ccat) Framework and the `cat` Object

 The Cheshire Cat AI (ccat) is a framework designed to create and manage AI agents.
 Plugins are a core component, allowing developers to extend the cat's capabilities.
 The `cat` object is central to plugin development, as it provides access to the AI's internal state, tools, and memory.